 3) Understand the fundamentals of delivering an information security program.
 Be able to construct scope and charter documents.
 Identify appropriate technologies to implement in an information security program.
 Develop an information security program roadmap.
 Identify effective controls and countermeasures.
 Establish useful metrics for monitoring the information security program.

 4) Articulate the need for an incident response plan.
-Provide guidance in the event of a cyber security incident.
+Guide in the event of a cyber security incident.
 Construct an effective incident response plan.
 Be able to derive short and long-term recommendations from an incident.
 Perform a post-incident review.
 Understand the fundamentals of business continuity and disaster recovery.

 Skills measured on this exam